itroyano/openshift-partner-labs-mcp-server/README.md

 - **`companies`**: Partner organization information and curation status
 - **`labs`**: Complete lab definitions with contacts, specs, and lifecycle data
-- **`lab_events`**: Audit trail for all lab operations and state changes
+- **`lab_events`** *(optional)*: Audit trail for all lab operations and state changes

 The schema includes comprehensive indexing, reporting views, and data integrity constraints.
+The `lab_events` table is optional - if it doesn't exist, event tracking operations will be gracefully skipped with appropriate logging.
+To enable full event tracking, uncomment the `lab_events` table creation in the migration script.

 ## Prerequisites